 The Churchill Barriers are a series of four causeways which link the islands of South Ronaldsay, Burray, Glims Holm and Lamb Holm.
 They were commissioned by Winston Churchill during WWII to protect the anchorage at Scapa Flow, after the sinking of the HMS Royal Oak while it lay at harbour there in 1939.
 As construction was not completed until after the war had ended their lasting legacy was the linking of these five islands, and it is courtesy of these barriers that we can quickly island hop northwards.

 Our first stop is at the Italian Chapel, situated on the island of Lamb Holm.

-During WWII a shortage of manpower to build the Churchill Barriers coincided with the capture of thousands of Italian soldiers in South Africa.
+During WWII a shortage of manpower to build the Churchill Barriers coincided with the capture of thousands of Italian soldiers in North Africa.
 It was thus decided to transport these prisoners of war to camps in Orkney, where they were permitted to build their own chapel.
 The building started out as two disused Nissen huts but, due to the ingenuity of the parishioners, and in particular artist Domenico Chiocchetti, the resulting building is a beautiful chapel, which is now a major tourist destination.

 We will spend 20 minutes here.
 Entrance is payable separately and costs £3 for adults (children under 12 are free).

 Our next stop is in Orkney’s vibrant capital; Kirkwall.
 With independent shops, cute cafes and no shortage of historic sights, it is no wonder that this town is immensely popular with visitors keen to experience the islands’ unique culture and heritage.